csatti/STM32Parse/README.md

-This script converts a STM32CubeMX report to a KiPart compatible CSV file.
+This script converts an STM32CubeMX report to a KiPart compatible CSV file.